Gianni Benvenuti

-Giovanni "Gianni" Benvenuti (26 June 1926 – 15 September 2005), commonly known as Benvenuti, (Note: For many of the children's books he illustrated, he is simply known as "Benvenuti".) was an Italian artist whose career spanned multiple decades and diverse art forms, including painting, sculpture, printmaking, illustration, and cartooning.
+Giovanni "Gianni" Benvenuti (26 June 1926 – 15 September 2005), commonly known as Benvenuti, (Note: For many of the children's books he illustrated, he is simply known as "Benvenuti".) was an Italian artist whose career spanned multiple decades and diverse art forms, including painting, sculpture, printmaking, illustration, and comics.
 His work earned recognition across Europe and the United States.
 He is best known for his work as an illustrator of children's books, having done illustrations for classics such as Grimms' Fairy Tales, Winnie the Pooh, and Mother Goose.